Add a morning routine checklist to your morning routine. These are meant for kids but could be customized for your morning routine as well!

 - Good Morning Flash Cards from Living Locurto.

 - Super Simple Magnetic List from The Trip Clip Blog

 - Visual Step by Step Routine from Over the Big Moon.

 Morning Routine Checklist for Students

-School morning routine can be extra busy, these checklists are specifically designed with school in mind.
+School morning routines can be extra busy; these checklists are specifically designed with school in mind.

 - School Morning Checklist from Kids Activities Blog.

-- Dry Erase Morning Checklist from The Search for Imperfection.
+- Dry Erase Morning Checklist from Lovely Lucky Life.

 - Are you Ready for School List from Girl in the Garage.